AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/system-settings/key-profiles.md

 Each playback can have an individual Key Profile allocated to it.
 This allows you to customise the panel button functions differently for each playback.
 The Key Profile for the playback is selected using the
-\[Handles\] option on playback Options.
-If the playback Key Profile is set to \[Global\], the default global profile for Cue / Chase / Cue List is used.
+<Keys.SoftKey>Handles</Keys.SoftKey> option on playback Options.
+If the playback Key Profile is
+set to <Keys.SoftKey>Global</Keys.SoftKey>, the default global profile for Cue / Chase / Cue List is used.

-You can quickly set the Key Profile for a playback by selecting the handle while holding the \<Options\> button down.
+You can quickly set the Key Profile for a playback by selecting the handle while holding the <Keys.HardKey>Options</Keys.HardKey> button down.